 These rivers are most famous in Georgia and flow in the Racha-Lechkhumi region, as well as Imereti and Kvemo Svaneti.
 Many rafting routes from beginner level to expert level available here.
 Conducting rafting on these rivers is possible for one or a few days.
 And the best part is that you can raft along Rioni all year round.
 Let's take a closer look at these rivers.

 The most famous river is Rioni, with the nearest settlement of Kutaisi (located 2.5 hours from Batumi, 3.5 hours from Tbilisi).
 The distance from Kutaisi to the starting points of rafting routes is approximately one to 2,5 hours by car.
 All the routes require being on the water for at least 1,5 hours.
 Also, you must count the time needed for instructions and equipment dressing.
 You should estimate the time of the event at least 3 hours without taking into account the transfer time.
 On the Rioni, you can find for both dynamic but light routes in the lower reaches of the river and more serious ones in the upper reaches for people who have experience.

 Tskhenistskali river is a more seasonal one.
-On the upper reaches of the river locates challenging routes for professionals, on the lower reaches available middle-grade descent of 15 kilometers stretch, that open from March till August.
+On the upper reaches of the river locates challenging routes for professionals, for the lower reaches available middle-grade descent of 11 kilometers stretch, that open from March till August.